open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 As one can see, the `ResourceGraphDefinition` in the OCM component version contains the image of the application itself.
 The reason for this, is to localise the image:

-When an OCM resources get transferred to an OCM repository, the access of the resource is adjusted to the new location.
+When an OCM resource get transferred to an OCM repository, the access of the resource is adjusted to the new location.
-By creating a CR `Resource` for that OCM resource, the image reference is stored in the status of that `resource` (`resource.status.sourceReference`).
-This reference can be used to localise the image using FluxCDs `HelmRelease.spec.values` field.
+This access reference can be stored in the status of that `resource` and used to localise the image using FluxCDs `HelmRelease.spec.values` field.
 As a result, the image-reference in the Helm chart now points to the new location of that resource.
+(The access reference that is provided by the `Resource` is in `json`, which, currently, cannot be resolved by Kros `ResourceGraphDefinition`.
+That is why we currently use a `resource.status.sourceReference` field instead, in which we parse the access references.
+However, the Kro maintainers already mentioned that they would welcome such a feature.)

 The following manifests show an example of such a setup: